finnrk/RotSph/example/automatic_rotation/README.md

 The method used here is based on the observation that the best projector (atomic orbitals) will yield the highest projection coeffs (squared).

-In other workds, this means we want to find the Euler angles that gives the highest total projection coeffs (squared) of an $l$-shell for a set of wavefunctions at $\Gamma$ point (in theory this can also be extended to be k-dependent, but for the moment we shall stick to only use $\Gamma$ point).
+In other words, this means we want to find the Euler angles that gives the highest total projection coeffs (squared) of an $l$-shell for a set of wavefunctions at $\Gamma$ point (in theory this can also be extended to be k-dependent, but for the moment we shall stick to only use $\Gamma$ point).